Expert property inventory management services ensuring accuracy, transparency, a

 Check Out Reports

-A quick tenant guide to preparing for your check out
+A landlord guide to preparing for your check out inventory report

 Landlord Protection Guarantee (exclusively for Agents).
 Use our inventory and check out and your property will be protected by our reports*.

-What is contained within a property check out report?
+What is contained within a property inventory check out report?

 Taking into account the length of the tenancy and fair wear and tear guidance, we will assign responsibility of the item to the landlord or tenant within the report.
 For more information on fair wear and tear, please refer to the TDS (Tenancy Deposit Scheme).